 The Authority's programs and Unrestricted Fund maintain deposits at the trustee banks.
-The balances of these deposits at July 31, 2013 and 2012 were entirely insured.
-Non-interest bearing deposits are insured in total by FDIC.
-Interest bearing deposits are insured up to \$250,000 by FDIC.
-As of July 31, 2013, The Authority had no uninsured deposits.
+The balances of these deposits at July 31, 2014 and 2013 were entirely insured.
+Non-interest bearing deposits long with interest bearing deposits are insured in total by FDIC up to \$250,000.
+As of July 31, 2014, The Authority had no uninsured deposits.